Immigrant-DE logoEmigrantDE

 I'm a simple emigrant and I love to read

-Are there still people who enjoy picking up a paper book and reading for pleasure?
-For me, one of my favorite ways to start the morning is hot tea with tasty snacks and a book.
-I love reading, turning the pages, and savoring that the portion on the left is already larger than the portion on the right.
-Pure delight.
-I mainly read Russian and world classics or non-fiction.
-Sometimes I choose books about Germany to understand the local culture even better and to find answers to my constant “why?”.
-Today I want to recommend three such books: The Shortest History of Germany (A Brief History of Germany) – a very short history of Germany from ancient Germanic tribes to the present day.
+Are there still people who love to grab a paper book and read for pleasure?
+For me, one of my favorite morning options is hot tea with treats and a book.
+I love reading, turning the pages, savoring the fact that the part of the book on the left is already larger than the part on the right.
+It’s simply delightful.
+Mostly I read Russian and world classics or non-fiction.
+Sometimes I choose books about Germany to better understand the local culture and to find answers to my constant “why?”.
+Today I want to recommend three such books: The Shortest History of Germany (A Short History of Germany) – a very brief overview of the history of Germany from ancient Germanic tribes to the present day.
 This book gives a great insight into how the modern country and its culture formed.
 For example, from here I learned that local and cultural traditions in Germany appeared already under Tsar Gorokh, and not only after the division following World War II.
-Why the Germans do it better: Notes from a Grown-Up Country (Why the Germans do this better) – as the title suggests, the author believes that Germany is better in many ways than other countries.
-Mostly, the journalist compares Germany and the United Kingdom to show the former’s “maturity” and awareness.
-I would describe the book’s message like this: “if you don’t like the country’s politics, you simply haven’t grown up yet.”
-Sometimes this shifts more toward “yes, our cow died, but the neighbors have two!”
-German Men Sit Down to Pee and Other Insights into German Culture (German Men Pee Sitting Down) – a funny book about stereotypes about Germany.
+Why the Germans Do It Better: Notes from a Grown-Up Country (Why Germans Do It Better) – as the title suggests, the author believes that Germany is in many ways better than other countries.
+Primarily, the journalist compares Germany and Great Britain to show the former’s “maturity” and awareness.
+I would describe the book’s message as: “if you don’t like the country’s politics, you simply haven’t grown up yet.”
+Sometimes this veers toward “yes, our cow died, but the neighbors have two!”
+German Men Sit Down to Pee and Other Insights into German Culture (German Men Pee Sitting) – a funny book about stereotypes about Germany.
 Some things are confirmed and explained.
 Others are admitted as myths and debunked.
-It is very easy to read because it’s written in short chapters and with jokes.
-For me, almost all parts of this book were meaningful; I would gladly read a sequel.
-Definitely I would recommend reading these books to those moving and to those who have already moved.
-Especially for those who want to learn the secrets of bureaucracy and stores that are closed on Sundays.
-And for everyone else you can stop at the last one :) Share in the comments about these and other books for adaptation! #madeinGermany
+It is very easy to read because it’s written in short chapters with little jokes.
+For me, almost all parts of this book felt meaningful, and I would gladly read sequels.
+Definitely recommended for people moving to Germany and those who have moved.
+Especially those who want to learn the secrets of bureaucracy and Sundays when shops are closed.
+And for everyone else you can stop at the last one 🙂 Tell me in the comments about these and other books for adapting! #madeinGermany